bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 # Subscription to Bank Term Deposit Prediction

-*"No great marketingdecisions have ever been made on qualitative data" - John Scully (CEO of Apple Inc. 1983-1993)*
+*"No great marketing decisions have ever been made on qualitative data" - John Scully (CEO of Apple Inc. 1983-1993)*

 ![Imgur](https://i.imgur.com/qGlDEkY.jpg)
 Photo Credit: Photo by Monstera from Pexels